 You’ll find meal delivery service DoorDash in major cities all around the country.
 This is a great option for those days when your motivation to cook has been put on the backburner—it allows you to not only order your favorite meal from the restaurants in your area, but to round out your experience with the ultimate drink pairing from the establishment’s list.

 For example, if you’re on Cahuenga Boulevard in Los Angeles and craving tacos and margaritas, you’d simply search either term on the website or app and explore the options at hand.

 If you live in a major city and are a sucker for great branding, Saucey is just the thing for you.
-Simply plug your ZIP code into the site, and a plethora of wine, beer, spirits, tobacco, and accouterments in your area will appear before you.
+Simply plug your address into the site, and a plethora of wine, beer, spirits, tobacco, and accouterments in your area will appear before you.